wwrechard/pydlm/doc/source/index.rst

 user-friendly and rich functionality time series modeling library for python.
 This package implementes the Bayesian dynamic linear model (Harrison and West, 1999) for time series data analysis.
-Modeling and fitting is simple and easy with `pydlm`.
+Modeling and fitting is simple and easy with :mod:`pydlm`.
 Complex models can be constructed via simple operations::

   >>> #import dlm and its modeling components